Generally recognized as safe: Enforcement

 When use of a substance does not qualify for the GRAS exemption, it is subject to the premarket approval mandated by the Federal Food, Drug, and Cosmetic Act.
 In such circumstances, the FDA can take enforcement action to stop distribution of the food substance and foods containing it on the grounds that such foods are not deemed GRAS or contain an unlawfully added ingredient.

-An example of a non-GRAS ingredient requiring enforcement actions in the form of FDA warning letters to 15 companies in 2019 was cannabidiol, which, as of 2021, had not been established with sufficient scientific evidence of safety as a GRAS ingredient.
+An example of a non-GRAS ingredient requiring enforcement actions in the form of FDA warning letters to 15 companies in 2019 was cannabidiol, which, as of 2024, had not been established with sufficient scientific evidence of safety as a GRAS ingredient.

+New Dietary Ingredient process

+The separate New Dietary Ingredient (NDI) notification process is FDA's premarket system for certain ingredients in dietary supplements defined in the Dietary Supplement Health and Education Act of 1994 (DSHEA).
+Supplement makers have been accused of "routinely and systematically" bypassing the DSHEA NDI process by using GRAS exemptions: first adding new compounds to a food and self-certifying, with or without FDA notification, then adding them to supplements.